kublaj/sample-phonegap-audio/readme.md

 Application Files
 -----------------
+* abstract.txt
+* app.json
+* config.xml
+* icon.png
 * index.html
+* readme.md
+* screenshot.png
-* icon.png
+* css/master.css
 * js/deviceCheck.js
 * js/mediaHandlers.js
-* css/master.css

-Copyright (c) 2012, Intel Corporation
+Copyright (c) 2012, Intel Corporation.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: